-How to Access Active Directory on Windows 10 Pro
+How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 Are you struggling to manage user accounts and network resources in your organization?
 Active Directory access from your Windows 10 Pro workstation could be the solution you’ve been looking for.
 While many IT professionals know about Active Directory, figuring out how to access and manage it directly from a client machine often feels more complicated than it should be.

-• Windows 10 Pro is required (Home edition doesn’t support AD tools)
+• Windows 10 Pro required – Home edition doesn’t support AD tools

 • Install RSAT (Remote Server Administration Tools) through Optional Features